-Further analysis of the CCTV data and follow up field investigation is required, particularly in the condition assessment of the sample area pipe assets.
+Further analysis of the CCTV data and follow up field investigation is required, particularly in the condition assessment of the sample area pipe assets and the ownership profile.

 The pipe condition is based on the full length of each section of pipe which may be misleading.
 For example a 100m pipe can be rated overall as condition 4 - poor when only 30m of the pipe is unserviceable.
 Conversely a completely inaccessible pipe may not be condition rated in the sample.